-Because many problems in transformers and other T&D equipment are directly related to changes in the dielectric properties of the oil, an effective proactive approach to maintaining oil-insulated equipment is to control polar contaminants such as particles, moisture and by-products of oil oxidation - the forcing factors associated with a change in dielectric constant.
+Because many problems in transformers and other electrical transmission and distribution equipment are directly related to changes in the dielectric properties of the oil, an effective proactive approach to maintaining oil-insulated equipment is to control polar contaminants such as particles, moisture and by-products of oil oxidation - the forcing factors associated with a change in dielectric constant.

 Just like rotating equipment, a proactive approach to insulating oil fluid cleanliness requires a three-step process: